Second Homerun in A Row

 Despite all of that, I think the game has a marvelous pace to it, it’s one of the hardest things for a long RPG to do (not lose pace), and FF7 does it perfectly.
 You won’t take too long before getting your first Summon, and each of the subsequent ones come with a nice amount of time between them, as well as new characters.
 They don’t lose much time before you have your core in place.
 You also don’t have to grind, and if you do, the game rewards you, it’s one of the Final Fantasy games that I felt the most difference by improving my characters, the game makes you feel powerful if you’re doing it right.
 It also can be seen as a negative, since it’s probably the easiest Final Fantasy game I’ve beaten so far.
 But I think that can make the game even more engaging, and not having a moment that the average fan might quit on it.

-From the start, you’ll see one of the game’s core systems, that is the Limit Break, each character has a Limit Bar, that fills up as you take damage.
+From the start, you’ll see one of the game’s core systems, the Limit Break, each character has a Limit Bar, that fills up as you take damage.
 When it’s full, you can unleash a powerful attack that goes for some of the highest damages in the game.
 The Limit option substitutes your Attack option on the combat menu, making it somewhat possible for you to save it, but the bar fills fast enough that it won’t be necessary, as well as needing to go to the process of avoiding attacks to save it.
 Each character has a bunch of different Limits, that can be unlocked throughout the game, the final Limit from Cloud, Omnislash, is one of the most iconic and beloved abilities from any video game.

 Through your adventure inside Midgar, you’ll start to get attached with the “four main” characters (Cloud, Barret, Tifa, and Aeris/Aerith), they’ll be joined by a peculiarly fifth member (Red XIII), and when you venture to the open world, you’ll have the rest of the gang (Yuffie, Vincent, Cait Sith).
 Just like Rufus (one of the Shinra leaders) said when he sees it “What a crew!”.
 It’s an awesome and sometimes hilarious mixture of personalities that are amazingly put together.
 One of the best, sort of, love triangles I’ve seen in a game is between Cloud, Tifa, and Aeris, there’s no way the player can go through some moments without smiling by reading their dialogues.

 After a big portion of the first disc, you’ll go out to the overworld, where you’ll find the traditional FF way of doing things, the camera zooms out, you’re a giant traveling through the world, you can save the game and get into random battles at any time.
 The story and world start to unfold, you’ll meet one of the most beloved villains in video game history, Sephiroth (the pretty guy with long white hair and a gigantic Masamune, which is a Final Fantasy version of a sword that everybody knows as Katana), after just hearing stories about him.
 You’ll learn that the world had people called Ancients, or the Cetra.
-Bad things happened involving a project called Jenova, and each character starts to understand its place and go on with the team to fight for a greater good.
+Bad things happened involving a project called Jenova, and each character starts to understand its place and go on with the team to fight for the greater good.
 I’m trying to be vague because of spoilers.
-Throughout the game you’ll have a Buggy, a water plane and an Airship, to help you explore the world.
+Throughout the game you’ll have a Buggy, a water plane, and an Airship, to help you explore the world.

 At the time Final Fantasy 7 came out, it was impressive to see a fully 3D FF game being played, despite having one of the worst aging graphics design ever.
 The CG cut scenes were something to behold (before the next entries would come out at least).
 The pre-rendered background wasn’t my favorite, it was a hard combination with the blocky character models, sometimes you couldn’t see where you needed to go, or you think you’re right at that spot but not quite.